 This is an interactive lecture where students answer questions about demonstrations shown in several movie files.
 They learn to connect what they have learned about molecules, phases of matter, silicate crystal structures, and igneous rock classification with magma viscosity, and to connect magma viscosity with volcano explosiveness and morphology.

-Fog Chamber part of Examples
+Monopoly gas station part of Examples

-Phases of the Moon part of Examples
+Price elasticity of demand survey part of Examples